privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

      * without having to press the button for the type.
      * Possible values are: 'otp', 'push', 'webauthn' or 'u2f'.
 Default is 'otp'.
      *
-     * NOTE: From privacyIDEA v3.8.1 this option is replaced by the 'preferred client mode'
-     * set on the server side.
+     * NOTE: If the 'preferred_client_mode' is set on the server side, this option will be ignored.
      */
     'preferredTokenType' => '',